Pound Puppies: Other regions

-In the United Kingdom Pound Puppies was distributed by Hornby Hobbies
+In the United Kingdom, Pound Puppies was distributed by Hornby Hobbies.
+In 2012, Hasbro launched a toyline, inspired by the 2010 TV series of the same name, which was exclusive to the UK market.

+In Spain, it was marketed by Panava under the name "Triston" (Sad).

+In this version, the character "Triston" (who played Cooler in the TV series) is a dog abandoned by his owner looking for a home.
+The line also featured "Laly," Triston's girlfriend (who played Violet).
+Later, in the 1990s, it would be marketed under the original lines, but distributed by Ideal.

 TV special

 A TV special based on the toyline was released in October 1985 by Hanna-Barbera.
 It ran in syndication, paired with Star Fairies.
 In the special, a female dog named Violet Vanderfeller is dognapped and ends up at the city pound.
 The Pound Puppies attempt to and end up succeeding in reuniting Violet with her family.
 The special was released in 1986 on VHS by Family Home Entertainment and is also available on DVD.
 The DVD comes with certain Pound Puppies toys.

 TV series

 1986 TV series

 After the TV special became successful, Hanna-Barbera gained the rights to create an animated TV series.
 The series was broadcast on ABC from September 1986 to February 1989.
 While the series was loosely based on the special, it made no mention of the character Violet.
 The Pound Puppies who were featured also underwent re-designs from the TV special.
 When the program was renewed for a second season, there were major style differences and the series was retitled All New Pound Puppies.